Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 Due to this, the jumpers for 5V power between the Duet and SBC ('5V -> SBC' and 'SBC -> 5V*') are not populated on this board revision.

 #### v1.01, v1.0, v0.6

+External 5V power can be provided to the board by removing the jumper on 'Int 5V EN' and supplying 5V power to the 'EXT 5V' connector.

 5V produced by the internal regulator can also provide power to a connected SBC (Single Board Computer, eg Raspberry Pi), via protection that normally prevents the SBC from backfeeding the Duet.
 There is an array of jumpers to customise the 5V power setup as required: